o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

-Note that the uniqueness is true even in the analytic category, so it suffices to show existence (i.e. that the unique holomorphic $Q,R$ are definable).
-Let $V\subset U\times\C$ be the zero-locus of $P$.
-Let $V_i$ be the irreducible analytic components of $V$ and $P_i$ be the minimal polynomial of $w$ over $V_i$.
-Note that the $V_i$ are definable sets and so each $P_i$ is definable.
+\begin{proof} The claimed $Q,R$ exist uniquely in the analytic category \cite[Chapter 2 \S 1.2]{Grauert}, so it suffices to prove they are definable.
+Let $X_i$ be the irreducible analytic components of $X$ and $P_i$ be the minimal polynomial of $w$ over $X_i$.
+Note that the $X_i$ are definable sets and so each $P_i$ is definable.
 Also, $P$ must be a product of the $P_i$, and so by induction on $\deg P_i$ it suffices to prove the theorem for each $P_i$ one at a time.
 We may thus assume that $P$ is irreducible.
-Now let $U_1\subset U$ be the dense open set where $P(w)$ has distinct roots.
-On $U_1$ the coefficients of $R$ are the tuples $a_0,\dots,a_{n-1}$ such that $w^n+\sum_{i=0}^{n-1} a_iw^i$ agrees with $f$ on $V$.
-Thus, it follows that $R|_{U_1}$ is definable.
-Since $U_1$ is dense in $U$ it follows that $R$ is definable as well, since the graph of $R$ is the closure of the graph of $R_1$.
+Let $V_1\subset V$ be the dense open set where $P(w)$ has distinct roots, which is definable.
+On $V_1$ the coefficients of $R$ are the $a_0,\dots,a_{n-1}\in\O_{\C^n}(V_1)$ such that $\sum_{i=0}^{n-1} a_iw^i$ agrees with $f$ on $X$, where $n=\deg P$.
+Thus, it follows that $R_1:=R|_{V_1}$ is definable.
+Since $U_1:=V_1\cap U$ is dense in $U$ it follows that $R$ is definable as well, since the graph of $R$ is the closure of the graph of $R_1$.
 Hence $Q$ is definable since $Q=\frac{f-R}{P}$, and the proof is complete. \end{proof}